DinkyToyz/wtmcsServiceDispatcher/docs/1.1/index.md

 ### Invisible Services

-When something needs to be dne by the invisible services (such as bulldozing), the dispatcher will simply make it happen.
+When something needs to be done by the invisible services (such as bulldozing), the dispatcher will simply make it happen.

 ## Configuration